NicoNethy/holbertonschool-printf/README.md

 ### printSign(va_list args)

 `This function takes a single argument of type va_list which is unused.
 The function simply calls _putchar() function to print the "%" character and returns the result.`

+### Function `get_op_func`

+The function get_op_func receives a single character as argument and returns a pointer to one of the functions in the list of valid operators ops[].
+This function is used by _printf to identify which function to call according to the format string.

+**Parameters**

+s: a character representing the operator

+**Return Value**

+A pointer to the corresponding function of the operator

+**Code Explanation**

+The function get_op_func iterates through the list of op_t structs containing valid operators and their corresponding functions.
+It checks each op value in the struct against the given s character until it finds a match, then returns the corresponding function.
+If no match is found, it returns NULL.

 ### Authors